JuergenSchwertl/AzureSphereSamples/README.md

 > application template is no longer available in the 19.05 version of the SDK I've thus included it here as a ready made project.
 > For the next lab you'll therefore need [this repo](https://github.com/JuergenSchwertl/AzureSphereSamples) cloned.

-Please follow the steps outlined in [Azure IoT Hub Sample for Mt3620 RDB (Azure Sphere)](./Mt3620AzureIoTHub) to connect Azure Sphere to Azure IoT Hub.
+Please follow the steps outlined in [Mt3620AzureIoTHub](./Mt3620AzureIoTHub) to connect Azure Sphere to Azure IoT Hub.

 ## Lab #3: Connecting a DHT sensor and send telemetry to Azure IoT Hub
 Please follow the steps as outlined in [Mt3620DirectDHT](./Mt3620DirectDHT)